shubhamwani96/Shubham_Wani_UIAssignment/src/composites/rewardPoints/README.md

 # RewardPoints Composite

-RewardPoints works as a composite which return table by importing calculateMonthlyRewardPoints function.
+RewardPoints works as a composite which return table by importing calculateMonthlyRewardPoints and extractUniqueMonthYear function.